version-maui 0.1.3

 CI Build NuGet Downloads

-A command-line tool for managing .NET MAUI release channels, inspired by the Aspire CLI.
+A (unofficial) command-line tool for managing .NET MAUI release channels, inspired by the Aspire CLI.
 Easily switch between stable releases, nightly builds, and PR builds for your .NET MAUI projects.

 ✨ Features